marcellbarsony/blog/_posts/Drafts/2022-04-13-VulnHub-Mr_Robot.md

   </tr>
   <tr>
     <td>2>/dev/null</td>
-    <td>Redirect STDERR to null device (throw it away)</td>
+    <td>Redirect STDERR to null device: throw away error messages</td>
   </tr>
 </table>

 </details>

-From the search result we can point out **nmap** - it's SUID bit is set, meaning that it can theoretically execute commands as root.
+From the search result we can point out **nmap** - it's SUID bit is set, meaning that it can theoretically execute commands as root.<br>
 The `nmap --help` command tells us that **nmap** has a `--interactive` option.

 ```sh